-Section 64.
-CONTINUING BOARDS AND COMMISSIONS: All boards and commissions of the city existing under the provisions of the preceding charter, with the powers and duties now prescribed for them, respectively, and with such additional powers and duties as may hereafter be prescribed by ordinance, consistent with the provisions hereof.
+Section 51.
+CONTINUING BOARDS AND COMMIS-SIONS: All boards and commissions of the City existing under the provisions of the preceding Charter with the powers and duties now prescribed for them respectively, and with such additional powers and duties as may hereafter be prescribed by ordinance, consistent with the provisions hereof.

-Section 65.
-CONTINUING ORDINANCES IN FORCE: All lawful ordinances, resolutions, and regulations, in force at the time this charter takes effect and not inconsistent with its provisions, are hereby continued in force until the same have been duly amended, repealed, or superceded.
+Section 52.
+CONTINUING ORDINANCES IN FORCE: All lawful ordinances, resolutions, and regulations in force at the time this Charter takes effect and not inconsistent with its provisions are hereby continued in force until the same have been duly amended, repealed, or superseded.

-Section 66.
+Section 53.
 VACATIONS: Vacations of all officers and employees shall be as prescribed by ordinance.
-(As amended 1953.)
+(Amended 1953)

-Section 67.
-MONEYS RECEIVED FROM THE SALE OF CEMETERY LOTS: All moneys received from the sale of lots in Cementario El Encinal, owned by the city, shall be expended for cemetery purposes of said city only.
+Section 54.
+MONEYS RECEIVED FROM THE SALE OF CEMETERY LOTS: All moneys received from the sale of lots in Cementerio El Encinal owned by the City shall be expended for cemetery purposes of said City only.